nathanaelrobinson/wordle/README.md

  - lastly it multiplies the `options_matrix` * `weights` matrix and calulates the value of the matrix.
 The matrix with the highest value will be it's guess

 It will continue this iterative guess and check process until it delivers the correct solution.
-I find that on average with a randomized weights matrix this will solve the puzzle in ~5.5 guesses.
+I find that on average with a randomized weights matrix this will solve the puzzle in ~6 guesses.

+After testing a bit I'm skeptical that using the probable likelihood of each letter in each position as the initialization matrix is any better than random over a large sample size of 1000 trials it converged at 5.96 guesses on average to solve, which is right inline with random.

 The next step is to "train" our weights matrix in an unsupervised manner.
 I do this via a genetic algorithm.
 I initiate a number of WordleSolver objects with random weights and have them solve a varying number of times.
 The 2 solvers that perform the best are saved and used to populate the next generation.
 This is done by taking a randomized portion of each matrix for each of their "children" and then randomly replacing values according to a "mutation" factor.
 The goal is to use natural selection to derive the best possible starting weights matrix to solve wordle.
-I have found that the random matrix performs better than a weights matrix made up of the probable likelihood of each letter in each position.

-an example
+Some example code
 ```python
 from wordle import WordleSolver
 # initiate an object with a random weights matrix